mmhedley/mmhedley/README.md

 # 💫 About Me:
-I'm a Full-Stack software engineer with 15+ years of experience in the pharmaceutical sector. <br>I lead a team of engineers to create innovative and flexible solutions to support clinical Trials.<br>I always love learning new things, especially tools and frameworks and enjoy tinkering with anything I can get my hands on.<br>I'm currently learning: Vue, Python, React, Gen AI and Electron
+I'm a Full-Stack software engineer with 15+ years of experience in the pharmaceutical sector. <br>I lead a team of engineers to create innovative and flexible solutions to support clinical Trials.<br>I always love learning new things, especially tools and frameworks and enjoy tinkering with anything I can get my hands on.<br>I'm currently learning: Vue, Python, React, Gen AI and Electron.
-(He/Him)
+(He/They)

 ## 🌐 Socials: